avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 These instructions are for installing R on a Windows PC.

 Before you install R on your computer, the first thing to do is to check whether R is already installed on your computer (for example, by a previous user).
+There are two ways you can do this:

+1. Check if there is an "R" icon on the desktop of the computer that you are using.
+   If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try step 2 instead.
-To do this, click on the "Start" menu at the bottom left of your Windows desktop, and then move your mouse over "All Programs" in the menu that pops up.
+2. Click on the "Start" menu at the bottom left of your Windows desktop, and then move your mouse over "All Programs" in the menu that pops up.
 See if "R" appears in the list of programs that pops up.
 If it does, it means that R is already installed on your computer, and you can start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the list.

+If either (1) or (2) above does succeed in starting R, it means that R is already installed on the computer that you are using.
+(If neither succeeds, R is not installed yet).
 If there is an old version of R installed on the Windows PC that you are using, it is worth installing the latest version of R, to make sure that you have all the latest R functions available to you to use.